Winter Wellness Blueprint: Practical Tips for a Healthier Season

 Fruit.
 Winter squashes, oranges, winter apple (Fuji, Granny Smith, and Honeycrisp), and pear (like Anjou) varieties.

 Vegetables.
-Cruciferous veggies (think broccoli, cabbage), leafy greens like arugula, onions, garlic, and leeks.
-Consider cooking (and especially within soups, stews, and one-pot meals) over raw.
+Cruciferous veggies and leafy greens like arugula, onions, garlic, and leeks.
+Consider cooked veggies over raw (or add to soups, stews, and one-pot meals).

 Healthy Fats.
 Nuts and seeds, misting olive oil on your veggies, dark chocolate, and grass-fed butter.
 Think of these healthy fats, which contain Omega-3s and fat-soluble vitamins, as more of a flavor enhancer than a side dish when portioning.

 Focus on Togetherness.
 Connection with family and friends is a significant part of the hygge tradition.
 Think of these opportunities as warm, fuzzy mittens for the mind and soul.
-This can mean anything from enjoying a hearty meal or board game to having meaningful conversations about life or even enjoying a movie night.
-Don't forget the soft lighting and hot chocolate —two hygge staples.
+This can mean anything from enjoying a hearty meal or board game together to having meaningful conversations about life or even a movie night if you're not feeling talkative.
+Don't forget the soft lighting and hot chocolate—two hygge staples.

 Don’t Discount Personal Time.
-Even the most extraverted of extraverts can benefit from intentional time alone.
-Give yourself permission to focus on you through journaling, reading, embracing a home-based hobby such as cooking, or listening to a positive podcast, including mindfulness practice in your free time.
+Even the most extraverted of extraverts can benefit from alone time.
+Give yourself permission to focus on yourself through journaling, reading, embracing a home-based hobby such as cooking, or listening to a positive podcast.

 While you’re practicing rest and restoration this winter, the slowdown can also be a perfect time to assess what preventive care, screenings, and other medical-related appointments you need.